adambard/learnxinyminutes-docs/gleam.html.markdown

   // io.println("This statement got commented out by a two slashes comment.!")

   // Modules are the units in which all Gleam code gets organized.
-  // In a module full will find a bunch of definitions of types, functions, etc.
+  // In a module you will find a bunch of definitions of types, functions, etc.
   // that seem to belong together.
   // For example, the gleam/io module contains a variety of functions for
   // printing, like println.